CrypticMonkey33/ArchipelagoExplorersOfSky/worlds/pmd_eos/docs/FAQ.md

 ### I lost my save game!
 How do I make sure this doesn't happen again?

 In some versions of Bizhawk, there is an option that tries to save the game, but fails.
-You can turn this options off by going to Config->Customize, switching to the advanced tab and turning off AutoSaveRAM.
+You can turn this options off by going to Config→Customize, switching to the advanced tab and turning off AutoSaveRAM.
 Another way to ensure that Bizhawk saves properly is by saving the game like normal (at a bed) and then going to File->Save Ram->Flush Save Ram or pressing Control+S